pydata/xarray/doc/time-series.rst

     ds['time.month']
     ds['time.dayofyear']

-xray adds ``'season'`` to the list of datetime components supported by pandas:
+xarray adds ``'season'`` to the list of datetime components supported by pandas:

 .. ipython:: python